JuantAldea/DataAugmentation/readme.txt

 Standard deviation of rotation angle (degree of roll)

 <blur_max_sigma>
 Maximum standard deviation of Gaussian blur.
-Standard deviation of Gauss blur is generated randomly between zero and this value. (pixel)
+Standard deviation of Gaussian blur is generated randomly between zero and this value. (pixel)

 <noise_max_sigma>
 Maximum standard deviation of Gaussian noise.
 Standard deviation of Gaussian noise is generated randomly between zero and this value. (pixel value)